LLNL/axom/src/axom/slic/docs/sphinx/sections/getting_started.rst

 .. note::

-   Slic maintains ownership of all registered :ref:`logStream` instances and will deallocate them when ``slic::finalize()`` is called.
+   Slic maintains ownership of all registered :ref:`LogStream` instances and will deallocate them when ``slic::finalize()`` is called.

 Step 6: Log Messages